jrdpteam/ivoryclient/README.md

     tcp://example.onion:PORT

 #   !
-THIS IS NOT A SECURE MESSENGER, IT DOES NOT HAVE BUILT-IN ENCRYPTION.
+THIS IS NOT A SECURE COMMUNICATOR, IT DOES NOT HAVE BUILT-IN ENCRYPTION.
 USE WITH CAREFULNESS !

 #   !
 If you intend to use Tor, the recommended buffer size is a minimum of 5 MB !